tkamali2020/HPP-FDR/README.md

 ## Ablation Studies

-The ablation experiments use **5 independent seeds**, as reported in the Supplementary Material.
+The ablation experiments,  as reported in the Supplementary Material.

 ### Reward Ablation